brightly-salty/qbcanon/literature/south-africa/paton.md

 ### Cry the Beloved Country

-Stephen Kumalo searches for son Absalom in Johannesburg slums.
+Absalom Kumalo is arrested for the murder of Arthur Jarvis.
+His father Stephen Kumalo searches for him in the Johannesburg slums.